waxzce/nirc/README.md

 **Curently instable, be back in just a few weeks or watch http://blog.clever-cloud.com**

 !Intro
-This project is an IRC client design for always on connection writen with nodejs
+nirc (node irc) is an irc client.
+Main features are :
+* always connected
+* store hostory
+* web based

 All the messages are stored into a postgre database